ARM-software/progress64/README.md

 Notes
 --------------
 lfring is an experimental lock-free ring buffer.
-We are not sure that FIFO order is always respected.
-E.g. a thread enqueues A then B, possibly B could be dequeued before A.
+It needs more analysis and verification.

 TODO
 --------------